luna/luna-rfcs/text/0000-runtime-design.md

 Runtime and its featureset, but also for the Luna ecosystem as a whole.

 ### Why a JIT?
+Luna fills a truly unique niche when it comes to programming languages, and in order to ensure it provides the best user experience there are a significant number of performance requirements placed on the Luna Runtime.

+Meeting these requirements is no small task, especially once we begin to account for the highly-dynamic nature of Luna's computational graphs, and the way that types can change with expressions.
+As a result, the dynamism offered by a JIT, combined with the high performance that one can bring, makes it the perfect choice for the implementation of Luna's runtime.

 ### How a JIT Solves Specific Issues
+As part of the Luna Runtime, use of a JIT solves many specific issues that we are faced with for the new runtime.
+These include:

+- **Caching for Performance:** In order to improve Luna's performance, we want to add support for dynamic caching of values that don't change.
+However, as types and values are both first-class in Luna, the deoptimisation strategies designed for use by the JIT compiler are identical to the cache eviction strategies for the value cache.
+Furthermore, building them into the same system means that far more sophisticated caching can be implemented, including caching of file-system values.
+- **Dynamic Compilation:** Luna, for the most part, only needs to be interactive at the layer that the user is editing.
+As a result, we can dynamically compile the rest of the codebase with optimisations in order to gain performance.
+This would allow the runtime to swap in optimised functions during execution to provide significant performance increases.
+This is not true in _all_ cases, however, as changes to the active layer may invalidate some optimisations made by the JIT compiler.
+- **Profiling Information:** As part of the implementation of a standard tracing JIT, the compiler and runtime are required to measure usage statistics (including memory and CPU) for pieces of code in order to determine what to optimise.
+Along the same lines, this tracing must have a very low performance impact.
+As a result, it becomes trivial to implement high-performance profiling of Luna code on top of the JIT tracing information.
+- **Runtime Parallelism:** A properly-designed JIT is able to not only optimise functions dynamically, but trace execution paths such that opportunities for automated parallelism can be exploited.

+This makes it clear that a JIT is likely to be an instrumental part of Luna's new runtime, and that a JIT tailored especially for Luna is likely to bring huge gains for the language.

 ### Additional Benefits of a JIT
+While building the Luna Runtime on top of a JIT helps to implement many of the requirements, it also brings with it some additional benefits.

+- By its very nature, a JIT has to generate assembly in memory, whether that be optimised or not.
+This means that there is at least a partial implementation of many of the features needed for the creation of full AOT compilation.
+As we definitely want to be able to AOT compile Luna in the future, this is very helpful.
+- A JIT is very appropriate for handling the interactivity of Luna.
+Functions that are not directly editable can be dynamically compiled for higher performance, while code can easily be deoptimised when it changes.
+This makes it easier to support the type-changes as well, relying just on a correctly implemented function-cache eviction strategy.

 ## An Analysis of JIT Architecture Options
 There are multiple options that are worth exploring when it comes to the